 Protect & create the Trove service endpoints

 The service endpoints in Trove are stored and extracted from a database.
 CMDaemon needs to be prevented from overwriting these settings.
 This can be done by modifying openstackcommands.py (path /cm/local/apps/cmd/scripts/cloudproviders/openstack/openstackcommands.py).
-In this file, the function handleActionEnsureEndpoints() should be commented out:
+In this file, the function handleActionEnsureEndpoints()

 Thus: